 5. Marc Chagall - La Poeté

-Known as a pioneer of modernism and a major Jewish artist, Marc Chagall experienced modernism’s “golden age” in Paris, where he synthesized the art forms of Cubism, Symbolism, Fauvism and Surrealism.
-Through his long life he used typical motifs and subjects in most of his work: village scenes, peasant life, and intimate views of the small world of the Jewish village, everything presented in a dreamy, unreal scenery.
+Known as a pioneer of modernism and a major Jewish artist, Marc Chagall experienced modernism's "golden age" in Paris, where he synthesized the art forms of Cubism, Symbolism, Fauvism and Surrealism.
+Through his long life he used typical motifs and subjects in most of his work: village scenes, peasant life, and intimate views of the small world of the Jewish village, all presented in a dreamy, unreal manner.
 Cats often helped emphasize the fantastic character of his paintings and played a major part in many of them.
-They are usually the companions of the figures he painted – poets, musicians, women, like we see on this painting above.
+They are usually the companions of the figures he painted - poets, musicians, or women like we see in the painting above.

 6. Pablo Picasso - Cat Catching A Bird

-Picasso’s Cat Catching a Bird was created in a couple of versions in 1939 – the year of the outbreak of the war.
-As Picasso himself recalled: “The subject obsessed me, I don’t know why”.
-The bird struggles desperately to free itself from its tormentor’s hold.
+Picasso’s Cat Catching a Bird was created in a couple of versions in 1939 - the year of the outbreak of the war.
+As Picasso himself recalled, "The subject obsessed me, I don't know why".
+The bird struggles desperately to free itself from its tormentor's hold.
 The neutrality of the background does nothing to relieve the horror of the scene.
 It is an image of everyday life blown up to apocalyptic proportions.
-The cat is postponing as long as possible the killing of the bird – the longer he does it, the longer he is in absolute power.
+The cat is postponing the killing of the bird for as long as possible - the longer he does it, the longer he is in absolute power.

 7. Min-Zhen - The Black Cat

-It was hard to find any info about this gorgeous fat cat, but maybe just no more comments are needed here.
+It was hard to find any information about this gorgeous fat cat, but maybe no more comments are needed here.
 He has just eaten all the cat food in the world and is happy now.

 8. Henriette Ronner-Knip - The Cat at Play

 Henriëtte Ronner – Knip was born in Amsterdam into a family of painters.
 She is well known for her paintings of domestic pets, primarily cats.
-Paintings of pets were popular with the wealthy bourgeois in the Victorian era, and her many paintings of cats getting into mischief in domestic scenes proved to be favorites.
+Paintings of pets were popular with the wealthy bourgeois in the Victorian era and her many paintings of cats getting into mischief in domestic scenes proved to be favorites.
 Mostly sentimental portrayals, her paintings rarely offer any metaphorical meanings and are focused only on the cats themselves.
-She studied her cat subjects with avidity and sincerity, even going so far as to construct a specially built glass-fronted studio wherein her cats could freely scamper about, sleep, and get into the type of trouble that only cats can put themselves into.
+She studied her cat subjects avidly and with sincerity.
+She even went so far as to construct a specially built glass-fronted studio in which her cats could freely scamper about, sleep, and get into the types of trouble that only cats can get themselves into.

 9. Bart van der Leck - The Cat

-Bart van der Leck is known mainly as the cofounder of the magazine De Stijl.
+Bart van der Leck is primarily known as the cofounder of the magazine De Stijl.
 In 1916, like Piet Mondrian, he opted for radical abstraction in his work and to use the primary colors of red, yellow, and blue.
 That choice was preceded by a quest for a new visual idiom.
-During his visit to Paris, he was impressed by the classical Egyptian art in the Louvre.
+The classical Egyptian art in the Louvre impressed him during a visit to Paris.
 Inspired by this, he developed a style with highly simplified forms and sober colors.
-Consequently, in The Cat, Van der Leck depicted the animal both from the side and in profile, and used only black, white, red, and orange.
+Consequently in The Cat, Van der Leck depicted the animal both from the side and in profile, and used only black, white, red, and orange.

 10. Pierre-Auguste Renoir - Julie Manet also known as Child with Cat

 Berthe Morisot and her husband Eugène Manet, brother of the painter, had known Renoir for many years.
-The Manets’ admiration for the painter’s talent convinced them, in 1887, to commission a portrait of their daughter Julie.
-The cat is here only the addition – but such a sweet one!
+The Manets' admiration for the painter's talent convinced them, in 1887, to commission a portrait of their daughter Julie.
+The cat is here only the addition, but such a sweet one!
 Not to mention that it looks much happier than Julie.
-Maybe she didn’t like Renoir’s paintings, just like some American art afficionados over one hundred years later.
+Maybe she didn't like Renoir's paintings, just like some American art aficionados over one hundred years later.

 11. Marguerite Gérard - The Cat's Lunch

-This is how my cat looks like when I give him food.
+This is how my cat looks when I give him food.

-Marguerite Gérard was famous for producing oil paintings and etchings under her brother-in-law, the great Jean-Honoré Fragonard and perhaps it was him who convinced her to add cats to her compositions – he was also famous of doing that.
+Marguerite Gérard was famous for producing oil paintings and etchings under her brother-in-law, the great Jean-Honoré Fragonard.
+Perhaps he convinced her to add cats to her compositions as he was also famous for doing that.
 As a genre artist, Gérard focused on portraying scenes of intimate domestic life.
 However, unlike other female painters who liked to refer to classical antiquity, Marguerite Gérard often used costumes and settings from a few centuries earlier.
 Many of her paintings illustrate the experiences of motherhood and childhood within the household, and several emphasize the importance of music and female companionship.
-Cat companionship is equally important – as we can see in this painting.
+Cat companionship is equally important, as we can see in this painting.

 12. Pierre Bonnard - The White Cat

 Here, Bonnard used distortion to create a humorous image of this cat arching its back.
 The painter spent a long time deciding on the shape and the position of the paws, as can be seen in the preparatory drawings.
-There is a Japanese inspiration in the bold, asymmetric composition as well as in the choice of subject – one that was very popular in the prints that Bonnard was so fond of.
-Both Hokusai and Kuniyoshi in particular, whose work you can spot in this article, had painted cats.
-Throughout his work, Bonnard produced innumerable paintings that featured cats – sometimes as a simple detail, visible to a greater or lesser degree, sometimes, like The White Cat, as the central subject.
+Japanese inspiration can be found in the bold, asymmetric composition as well as in the choice of subject – one that was very popular in the prints that Bonnard was so fond of.
+Both Hokusai and Kuniyoshi in particular, whose work you can also spot in this article, had painted cats.
+Throughout his work, Bonnard produced innumerable paintings that featured cats, sometimes as a simple detail, visible to a greater or lesser degree, sometimes, like The White Cat, as the central subject.

 13. Utagawa Kuniyoshi - Cats Suggested as the Fifty-three Stations of the Tōkaidō

 Fifty-five cats appear in this triptych print by the Japanese illustrator Utagawa Kuniyoshi.
 One of them crawls out of a basket, a few catch rats, others eat fish.
-Kuniyoshi loved cats and when he became a teacher, his students noted that his studio was overrun by them.
+Kuniyoshi loved cats.
+When he became a teacher, his students noted that his studio was overrun by them.
 His fondness for felines crept into his work and they appear in many of his finest prints.
-Sometimes they crop up as characters from well-known stories, other times they are beautifully expressive studies.
-Often Kuniyoshi would depict cats in fully anthropomorphised form like later Louis Wain.
+Sometimes they appear as characters from well-known stories, other times they are beautifully expressive studies.
+Often Kuniyoshi would depict cats in a fully anthropomorphic form, like the later Louis Wain.

 14. Théophile Steinlen - The Chat Noir

-This iconic Théophile Steinlen poster advertises a nightclub which in its heyday was part artist salon, part rowdy music hall.
-From 1882 to 1895, the cabaret published a weekly magazine with the same name, featuring literary writings, news from the cabaret and Montmartre, poetry, and political satire.
-Today the reproduction of this cat can be bought everywhere in Paris.
+This iconic Théophile Steinlen poster advertises a nightclub which in its heyday was part artist salon, and part rowdy music hall.
+From 1882 to 1895, the cabaret published a weekly magazine of the same name featuring literary writings, news from the cabaret and Montmartre, poetry, and political satire.
+Today reproductions of this cat can be bought everywhere in Paris.

 15. Jeff Koons - Cat on a Clothesline

-You can like Jeff Koons or not, but you can’t pass indifferently in front of his art.
-You wouldn’t see it on this photo but his Cat on a Clothesline is gigantic – it’s measurements are 312.4 x 279.4 x 127 cm.
-For Koons, this piece of art is “like a contemporary crucifixion.
-But it’s also this cute little cat, that’s just in a sock.
-You can also think of it as a womb-like situation, feeling that sense of protection”.
-You need to decide by yourself what it is for you.
+Whether or not you like Jeff Koons you can't pass in front of his art indifferently.
+You wouldn't see it in this photo but his Cat on a Clothesline is gigantic, it measures 312.4 x 279.4 x 127 cm.
+For Koons, this piece of art is "like a contemporary crucifixion.
+But it's also this cute little cat, that's just in a sock.
+You can also think of it as a womb-like situation, feeling that sense of protection".
+You need to decide for yourself what it is to you.

-If you don’t have enough of cats and their artists, SORRY artists and their cats – don’t miss our other article with photos about that: Meet Famous Artists And Their Cats (Cuteness Overload) 🙂
+If you haven't had enough cats and their artists, SORRY artists and their cats, don't miss our article with photos of them: Meet Famous Artists And Their Cats (Cuteness Overload) :)

 Happy International Cat Day!